TrafficGuard/typedai/docs/docs/setup.md

 - [ripgrep](https://github.com/BurntSushi/ripgrep?tab=readme-ov-file#installation)
 - [gcloud](https://cloud.google.com/sdk/docs/install) (Required if you plan to use Google Cloud services or Firestore)

-From the TypedAI repository root run `source ./bin/configure`.
-Follow the prompts for GCP services and database setup.
+From the TypedAI repository root, run `source ./bin/configure`.
+This is the recommended approach, as the script will guide you through the setup process.

-The configure script will:
+Alternatively, if you prefer to set up your environment manually, you can use the following list of actions (which the script performs) as a guide:

-- Ensure the python version in *.python-version* is installed and install [aider](https://aider.chat/).
+- Ensure the python version in *.python-version* is installed.
-- Ensure the node.js version in *.nvmrc* is installed using fnm and run `npm install` for the backend.
+- Ensure the node.js version in *.node-version* is installed using fnm and run `npm install` for the backend.
 - Initialise the environment variable file at *variables/local.env* if it doesn't exist.
 - Guide you through configuring Google Cloud services (optional) and choosing your database type.
 - Change to the `frontend` folder and run `npm install`.